HenriArno/HenriArno.github.io/_pages/research.md

   [`paper`](https://aclanthology.org/2022.finnlp-1.25/) [`code`](https://github.com/henriarnoUG/ECL)

 - **ML-based decision support in commercial courts.**
-  Research on the integration of predictive modeling systems into judicial workflows for the early detection of financially distressed firms.
+  Research on the integration of predictive modeling systems into Belgian commercial courts for the early detection of financially distressed firms.

   - *Developing an AI Model for the Detection of Financially Distressed Companies by Belgian Commercial Courts*
   Joke Baeck, **Henri Arno**, Stijn Van Ruymbeke, Aruna Audenaert, Tibe Habils, Klaas Mulier, and Thomas Demeester (2025)